 Your objectives are vague.

 You want everyone to speak the same language.

 If you spent three days in a language class, would you walk out as a fluent speaker?
 Of course not.
 Even if you already had some familiarity with the language, fluency requires both immersion and regular practice.

-It’s the same idea with sales.
+It's the same idea with sales.
 Some leaders view sales training as an injection of concepts and best practices that their teams should be able to implement immediately.
-But unless those lessons are combined with guided application on the sales floor, the training will ultimately have no impact.
+But unless those lessons are combined with a guided application on the sales floor, the training will ultimately have no impact.

 Motivating reps to consistently practice what they've learned requires total buy-in from your front-line managers.
 They can set the right expectations and inspect what salespeople are doing on a daily basis.

 However, you won't win their full commitment if you bring them in at the end of the process.
 Make them true partners: Ask them to help select your training vendor and curriculum, review the proposed agenda, choose the venue and date, and so forth.

 I'm always confident training will go well when an organization's front-line sales managers are involved, as this tells me they'll actively reinforce the lessons when training is over.